72 Hours (2026 film): Production

-The film is directed by Tim Story, produced by Sony Pictures and is set to stream on Netflix as part of their first-look overall deal with the company.
-Kevin Hart leads the cast with Hartbeat Productions, Davis Entertainment, Counterbalance Entertainment and Will Packer are all producing from a script by Matt Mider and Kevin Burrows, Jon Hurwitz and Hayden Schlossberg with Hurwitz and Schlossberg writing the initial draft.
+Directed by Tim Story and starring Kevin Hart, the film was produced as part of the latter's first-look overall deal with Netflix by Hartbeat Productions, Davis Entertainment, Counterbalance Entertainment and Will Packer.
+The script was written by Matt Mider and Kevin Burrows, Jon Hurwitz and Hayden Schlossberg, with Hurwitz and Schlossberg having authored the initial draft.
 In June, Teyana Taylor, Ben Marshall, Zach Cherry, Kam Patterson, Marcello Hernández, and Mason Gooding, joined the cast.
 In July, Michael Mando joined the cast.

 Filming

 Principal photography began on June 24, 2025, in New Jersey, with Larry Blanford serving as the cinematographer.